3D-e-Chem/kripodb/README.md

 An example data set included in the [data/](data/) directory.
 See [data/README.md](data/README.md) for more information.

-# Knime workflow
+# Knime

-The [Knime-KripoDB-example.zip](Knime-KripoDB-example.zip) file is an Knime workflow (http://www.knime.org).
+The [Knime-KripoDB-example.zip](https://github.com/3D-e-Chem/knime-kripodb/blob/master/examples/Knime-KripoDB-example.zip) file is an example workflow showing how to use KripoDB python package inside Knime (http://www.knime.org).
 It can be run by importing it into Knime.
 Make sure the Python used by Knime is the same the Python with kripodb package installed.

+The https://github.com/3D-e-Chem/knime-kripodb repo adds KripoDB code templates to Knime.

 # Docker